Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Classical scalar field

 Since ${\mathsf{H}}l(z_{-},q;\sigma, \tau , \gamma, \delta ; 0)=1$ for any parameters $z_{-}$, $q$, $\sigma $, $\tau $, $\gamma $, $\delta$, we see that ${\mathcal {X}}_{1}(z)$ is regular as $z\rightarrow 1$, but ${\mathcal {X}}_{2}(z) \sim (1-z)^{2(1-\theta _{\infty })}$, where $\theta _{\infty }$ is given by (\ref{eq:thetainf}).
 Since $\theta _{\infty }>1$, we see that ${\mathcal {X}}_{2}(z)$ diverges as $z\rightarrow 1$.
 We therefore choose the solution ${\mathcal {X}}_{1}(z)$ to be the appropriate radial function, so that

 where ${\mathfrak {X}}_{\omega p \ell }$ is a constant to be determined in the next subsection.
-This choice corresponds to Dirichlet boundary conditions, in other words we assume that the radial functions tend to zero as quickly as possible as $r\rightarrow \infty $.
+In making the choice (\ref{eq:XHeunfinal}), we assume that the radial functions tend to zero as quickly as possible as $r\rightarrow \infty $.
 The form of the radial function given in (\ref{eq:XHeunfinal}) is that which we shall use for our numerical computations in Sec.~\ref{sec:observables}, since the Heun functions ${\mathsf{H}}l(z_{-},q;\sigma , \tau , \gamma, \delta ; z)$ are built-in to {\tt {Mathematica}}.